Mauricio Dubon Preview, Player Props: Astros vs. Mariners

-Mauricio Dubon -- hitting .357 in his past 10 games -- will be in action for the Houston Astros against the Seattle Mariners, with George Kirby on the hill, on September 26 at 10:05 PM ET.
+On Wednesday, Mauricio Dubon (batting .345 in his past 10 games) and the Houston Astros face the Seattle Mariners, whose starting pitcher will be Bryce Miller.
+First pitch is at 9:40 PM ET.

-In his most recent game, he went 1-for-4 with an RBI against the Mariners.
+He had a hitless performance in his previous game (0-for-1) against the Mariners.

 Sportsbook Promo Codes